itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 ```

-`rootReducer.js` is even simpler.
-It just exports `conmineReducers` from the default exports of the modules.
+`rootReducer.js` combines all of the reducer slices into one root reducer.

-One important note is that the name of the exported reducer slice inside each module determines the name of the module's state object in the store.
+One important note is that the name of the exported reducer slice inside each module determines the name of the module's individual state object in the store.

-Let's look at a module, createNewPoll.js:
+Let's look at the `createNewPoll.js` module:
 ```js
 import axios from 'axios'
 import { addFlashMessage } from './flashMessage'